Skip to content

 WHICH COURT?

-With numerous award wins and a 90% case success rate, Benjamin Leonardo – The Defenders are some of Sydney’s best traffic lawyers.
+With numerous award wins and a 90% case success rate, Essere – The Defenders are some of Sydney’s best traffic lawyers.
 Our team has extensive experience in representing clients throughout Local, District and Supreme Courts in NSW.

 For the offence of negligent driving, the matter may be heard at a Local Court.
 If the offence is more series or an election has been made by yourself or the Prosecution team.
 For more serious offences, the matter may be dealt with at the District Court.